-Six and Three-Month Period Ended December 31, 2023 Compared to the Six and Three-Month Period Ended December 31, 2022
+Six Nine and Three-Month Period Periods Ended December 31, 2023 March 31, 2024 Compared to the Six Nine and Three-Month Period Periods Ended December 31, 2022 March 31, 2023 Revenues

-Revenues

-Revenues for the six and three-month periods ended December 31, 2023 increased \$13.4 million, or 8%, and \$8.7 million, or 11%, respectively, compared to the same periods of the prior fiscal year.
-The increases in revenue were primarily attributable to price increases established throughout the Company's product lines and service offerings aimed at maintaining or increasing margins to cover incremental product and operating costs, as well as the revenues generated by the businesses acquired by the Company during fiscal 2023 and the six-month period ended December 31, 2023.
+Revenues for the six nine and three-month periods ended December 31, 2023 March 31, 2024 increased \$13.4 million \$3.3 million, or 8% 1%, and \$8.7 million decreased \$10.1 million, or 11%, respectively, compared to the same periods of the prior fiscal year.
+The increases increase in revenue were revenues for the nine-month period is primarily attributable to price increases established throughout the Company's product lines and service offerings aimed at maintaining or increasing margins to cover incremental product and operating costs, as well as costs.
+The decrease in revenue for the revenues generated by three-month period is due primarily to the businesses acquired by Company's timing of receipt and delivery of products to the Company Company's customers due to construction or other delays which impacted the ability of certain customers to receive products.
+Additionally, there were large industrial jobs completed during fiscal 2023 and the six-month three-month period ended December 31, 2023 March 31, 2023 which generated significant revenue during such quarter.